Skip to main content

 I wanted a transcription tool that runs entirely on my own hardware — no audio leaves the machine, no cloud APIs, no subscriptions.
 Something that handles any language (including tricky ones like Flemish dialect), produces speaker-labeled output, and can be tuned with domain-specific vocabulary for whatever context I’m transcribing.

 This post covers what I built, why, and the bumps I hit along the way.
+It’s been updated to reflect the v2 pipeline overhaul.

 Why build this yourself?